Bestra/ember-oracle/README.md

 ##Install the vim plugin

-For now you'll want to somehow source `vim/finder.vim` in your `.vimrc`
+For now you'll want to source `vim/finder.vim` in your `.vimrc` `source ~/ember-analyzer/vim/finder.vim`

 ##Create a config file in your project (optional)

 In order for the server to load addons (for now only in-repo addons) you'll want to add a `.ember-analyzer` file to your project's root directory.
 It's a JSON file that only has one key for `addonPaths`.
 Here's an example.
 ```json
 {